cosmastech/php-statsd-client-adapter/README.md

 For a local development setup, you could just write the stats to a log.
 This writes the format exactly as it would be sent to DataDog.

 See [examples/log_datadog.php](examples/log_datadog.php) for how you might implement this.

+## Gotchas
+1. Only increment/decrement on DataDog's implementation allow for including the sample rate.
+If you are using a sample rate with other calls, their sample rate will not be included as part of the stat.
+2. There are `histogram()` and `distribution()` methods on `LeagueStatsDClientAdapter`, but they only raise a PHP error and are no-op.

 ## Testing
 ```shell